Accounting for multiplicity in machine learning benchmark performance: Estimating state-of-the-art performance

-As we will show in the subsequent sections, using the highest-ranked performance as an estimate for SOTA is a biased estimator, giving overoptimistic results.
-The mechanisms at play are those of multiplicity, a topic that is well-studied in the context of multiple comparisons and multiple testing, but has, as far as the authors are aware of, been nearly absent from the discussion regarding SOTA estimates.
+Multiplicity is, simply put, how the probability of an outcome changes when an experiment is performed multiple times.
+As we will show in the subsequent sections, using the maximum performance of an ensemble as an estimate for SOTA is a biased estimator giving overoptimistic results.
+The bias is a multiplicity effect; multiple models being applied to the same sample.

-Biased SOTA estimation has consequences both for practical implementations and for research itself.
-A health care provider might want to use some machine learning method for tumour detection, but only if the method correctly classifies at least 80\%.
-They follow updates on SOTA performance, and are ready to invest time and money in a pilot project once the lower bound surpasses 80\%.
-If the SOTA performance is an optimistic estimate, the health care provider has now lost time and money, and perhaps also some faith in research results.
+The optimistic estimate is often used as a reference point for evaluating new models.
+Not to say that a new model necessarily needs to beat the current SOTA to catch interest from reviewers and editors, but it certainly helps if its performance is comparable.
+Many aspects of public benchmark datasets and public challenges have been thoroughly discussed, and we present some of the topics connected to multiplicity in Section~\ref{sec:RelatedWork}.
+As far as the authors are aware of, the multiplicity effect has been nearly absent from the discussion regarding SOTA estimates.

-For the research community, the situation is perhaps even more dramatic.
-The optimistic SOTA estimate is used as a standard for evaluating new methods.
-Not to say that a new method necessarily needs to beat the current SOTA to catch interest from reviewers and editors, but it certainly helps if its performance is comparable.
-It has been pointed out (see Section~\ref{sec:RelatedWork}) that the incremental increase in performance can obstruct the spread of new ideas that have substantial potential, but just haven't reached their peak yet.
+We present the sample maximum estimator distribution function and its bias for some classifier scenarios.
+In its simplest form, independent classifiers with identical probability of success, the distribution function of the sample maximum estimator exists in closed form.
+With growing complexity, such as mutual dependencies and more elaborate performance measures, the distribution function of the estimator is no longer known, but the mechanisms at play and the pitfalls to be aware of are much the same, and limited studies can be done by straightforward simulations.
+We demonstrate the impact of multiplicity through simulated examples, and show how classifier dependency impacts bias and variance.

-In this article, we provide a probability distribution for the case of multiple classifiers.
-We demonstrate the impact of multiplicity through simulated examples.
-We show how classifier dependency impacts the variance, but also that the impact is limited when the probability of success is high.
-Finally, we discuss three real-world examples that each highlights different aspects multiplicity and SOTA estimation.
-All code is available at https://github.com/3inar/ninety-nine.
+Finally, we discuss three real-world examples that each highlights different aspects of multiplicity and SOTA estimation.
+From these real-world examples, we suggest a SOTA estimate, in line with Definition~\ref{def:SOTA}.
+This is a new perspective for multiplicity effects in the ML context, a step aside from overfitting and re-use of test sets.